lineality/csv_to_dynamodb_aws_lambda_python_env/README.md

   "default_folder_for_completed_csv_files": "COMPLETED_FILES_FOLDER_NAME/",
   "multi_part_or_split_csv_flag": "True",
   "FROM_here_in_csv": 0,
-  "TO_here_in_csv": 4
+  "TO_here_in_csv": 4,
+  "set_split_threshold_default_is_10k_rows": 5000
 }
 ```

-5. The csv-tool make a data-table in an AWS-database from your .csv file.
+5. The csv-tool makes a data-table in an AWS-database from your .csv file.
 Make the name of your .csv file the same as what you want the AWS database table to be called.
 The name of each file must be:
 ```
 Between 3 and 255 characters, containing only letters, numbers, underscores (_), hyphens (-), and periods (.)
 ```